dae-cpp/dae-cpp.github.io/docs/mass-matrix.md

 ## Zero mass matrix

-Similar ot the example above, a helper class `daecpp::MassMatrixZero` can be used to construct a zero matrix (a matrix filled by zeros only).
+Similar ot the example above, a helper class `daecpp::MassMatrixZero` can be used to construct a zero matrix (a matrix filled with zeros only).
 This matrix can be useful to solve pure algebraic systems without time derivatives.

 ```cpp
 daecpp::MassMatrixZero zeroMatrix; // Creates empty mass matrix for algebraic system